Welcome to Xequence!

 - Paste ("chain" symbol): Same as above, however, if the clips on the clipboard are from the same project, the pasted clips will be linked to the original clips so modifying the originals will also change the new copies.

-Clips in Xequence each have an invisible "Loop" switch which can be turned on or off for one or more clips by selecting them and then choosing "Loop on" or "Loop off" from the "Process" menu.
+Clips in Xequence each have a "Loop" switch which can be turned on or off for one or more clips by selecting them and then toggling "Loop" in the "Options" menu.

 When a clip's "Loop" switch is on: